 Hamburgers are one meal that can be put on the table quickly.
-Cook up some fries with it or serve some potato chips to serve with the hamburgers.
-Add some raw veggies and you have a complete meal.
+Cook up some fries with it or serve some potato chips with the hamburgers.
+Add some raw veggies, and you have a complete meal.

 Stars of the Recipe:

 - 1 to 2 lbs of ground beef (80% or 85%) – The more fat the juicer will be

 - 2 Tbsp. dried minced onion or grated fresh onion

 - 1 to 2 Tbsp. of your favorite seasoning

 - Heat up a skillet to med.
 High heat or preheat your indoor grill.